unknownrpa/Astra-docs/primo-studio/settings/extensions-and-plugins-install/opera.md

 To install Opera browser extension:&#x20;

-* Click the Opera icon in Primo in the Settings - Tools - Extensions menu&#x20;
+* Click the Opera icon in Astro in the Settings - Tools - Extensions menu&#x20;
 * Opera window will be opened and notification about extension is deactivated will appear

 ![](../../../.gitbook/assets/op1.png)